-- Differentiate yourself with content you share.
+- Differentiate yourself with the content you share.
 Creating exclusive online products to outshine your competition is not it; you also need to generate content for that extra impact.
-Viral videos, lookbooks, catwalk streaming are still strong.
-Celebrity endorsements are also creating extra buzz online.
-Provide white background, clean product images so that when images of your products are shared on other platforms they still look good and attractive.
+Viral videos, lookbooks, and catwalk streaming are still strong.
+Celebrity endorsements are also creating an extra buzz online.
+Provide white background, and clean product images so that when images of your products are shared on other platforms they still look good and attractive.
 Consumers love to pin images of their favorite clothes or share them on Facebook with their friends.

 - Collaborate and encourage sharing of your content.
 Fashion bloggers now have their own community using social search tools, creating their own trends and heavily influencing a customer’s shopping decisions.
-Also, don’t limit yourself to just Facebook or Twitter but include Pinterest, Instagram, Polyvore, Google+, Youtube etc.
+Also, don’t limit yourself to just Facebook or Twitter but include Pinterest, Instagram, Polyvore, Google+, Youtube, etc.

 - You must spend some time thinking about your customer.
 What would he/she like?
 How does he/she spend their time?
 What motivates and excites her?
 Does he/she travel, entertain, cook, craft, or DIY?
 Create content that speaks to these other aspects of his/her world, beyond his/her clothing and accessory choices, and he/ she will identify your brand as the one with real value.